collective-change/mipa/README.md

 # MIPA (mipa)

 Mipa is the strategic coordination software created for the mission of collective-change.org.
+Find out more about mipa by visiting the site.

 This program is released under GNU Affero General Public License v3.0